Fusō-class battleship: Fire control and sensors

 When completed in 1915, the ships had two 3.5 m and two 1.5 m rangefinders in the forward superstructure, a 4.5 m rangefinder on the roof of Turret No. 2, and 4.5-meter rangefinders in Turrets 3, 4, and 5.
 In late 1917 a fire-control director was installed on a platform on the foremast.
 The 4.5-meter rangefinders were replaced by 8 m instruments in 1923.
 During Fusō's first modernization, four directors for the 12.7 cm AA guns were added, one on each side of the fore and aft superstructures, and an eight-meter rangefinder was installed at the top of the pagoda mast.
 This was replaced by a 10 m rangefinder during 1938.
 At the same time, the two 3.5-meter rangefinders on the forward superstructure were replaced by directors for the 25 mm AA guns.
 Additional 25 mm directors were installed on platforms on each side of the funnel.

 While the ships were in drydock in July 1943, Type 21 air search radar was installed on the roof of the 10-meter rangefinder at the top of the pagoda mast.
 In August 1944, two Type 22 surface search radar units were installed on the pagoda mast and two Type 13 early warning radar units were fitted.
 Yamashiro mounted hers on the mainmast, while Fusō was the only Japanese battleship to mount radar on her funnel.

 Ships

-Two advanced versions of the class were planned, but the final design differed so markedly from Fusō that they became the Ise class.
 When she was completed in 1915, Fusō was considered the first modern battleship of the Japanese Navy.
 She outclassed her American counterparts of the New York class in firepower and speed, and was considered the "most powerfully armed battleship in the world".

+Two advanced versions of the class were planned, but the final design differed so markedly from Fusō's that they became the Ise class.

 Despite extensive modernization in the 1930s, both battleships were considered obsolescent by the commencement of World War II.
 Following the loss of much of Japan's aircraft carrier fleet by 1943, a proposal was floated that would have converted both vessels into hybrid battleship-carriers.
-Work was scheduled to commence in June 1943, but the plan was cancelled and the two Ise-class battleships were converted instead.
+Work was scheduled to commence in June 1943, but the two Ise-class battleships were given higher priority and converted first.
+Afterwards, the Fusōs were planned to undergo a similar conversion but this never materialized.